-TechAmerica Foundation’s mission is to educate executives, policymakers, press, opinion leaders, and the public on the size, scope, outlook, and impact of technology and to promoting technology led ideas that advance economic growth and U.S. competitiveness.
+The TechAmerica Foundation’s mission is to educate executives, policymakers, the media, opinion leaders, and the public on the size, scope, outlook, and impact of technology and to promoting technology led ideas that advance economic growth and U.S. competitiveness.

-Launched in 1981, TechAmerica Foundation is a 501(c)(3) non-profit, non-partisan affiliate of TechAmerica, which is the leading voice and resource for the U.S. technology industry.
+Launched in 1981, the TechAmerica Foundation is a 501(c)(3) non-profit, non-partisan affiliate of TechAmerica, which is the leading association for the U.S. technology industry.
 The Foundation disseminates award-winning industry, policy, and market research covering topics such as U.S. competitiveness in a global economy, innovation in government, defense and federal IT forecasts, technology employment and international trade indicators, and other areas of national interest.

 It also organizes conferences and seminars to explore pertinent issues with government and industry representatives and to share the Foundation’s findings with the public.

-- Analyze the size and scope of the tech industry’s impact on the economy through our Cyberstates, Cybercities, and Trade in the Cyberstates reports
+- Analyze the size and scope of the tech industry’s impact on the economy through our Cyberstates, Cybercities, and focused research reports

 - Educate the public on factors influencing innovation, U.S. competitiveness, and the tech industry through our Competitiveness Series, short reports focused on explaining the basics of a single issue